home-assistant/home-assistant.io/source/_components/evohome.markdown

 ### evohome

 evohome is a multi-zone system.
-Each Zone is represented as a **Climate** device: it will expose the Zone's setpoint mode and temperature & setpoint.
+Each Zone is represented as a **Climate** device: it will expose the Zone's operating mode, temperature and setpoint.

-The Controller/Location is also represented as a **Climate** device: it will expose the location's system mode.
+The Controller/Location is also represented as a **Climate** device: it will expose the location's operating mode (see below for details).
 Note that the Controller's temperatures are calculated as an average of all the Zones.

+The DHW controller is represented as a **WaterHeater** device: It will report its current temperature (but not target temperature), and it can be turned on or off.

 ### Round Thermostat

-evohome is a single zone system.
+Round Thermostat is a single zone system.
 It is currently implemented as two **Climate** devices, as if a single zone evohome system.

 ## Configuration